nicomt/nicomt.dev/src/projects/bird-sentry/hardware.md

 ## Pan-Tilt Servo Mount

-The pan-tilt servo mount comes with two MG996R servo motors and a set of screws, gears and bearings.
+The pan-tilt servo mount comes with a set of screws, gears and bearings.
 I didn't find an official documentation page from the seller, but the Amazon post comes with a helpful video showing all the steps required for the assembly.
 Here is a link in case you can't find it:

 [Pan-Tilt Assembly Video](/elechawk-pan-tilt-assembly.mp4)